 The clarity is likewise superb.
 Even in complex compositions, we were able to easily hear separation between different instruments, and to keep up with fast-paced lyrics.
 This quality makes acoustic music sound particularly good, and makes all the lilts in Ira Glass' voice sound downright cinematic.

 Overall, the PLAY:5 sounds well-rounded and full-bodied, allowing it to produce what can only be described as a wall of sound.

-When compared to its main rival, the Bose Home Speaker 500, we would say the Play:5 is just slightly better.
+When compared to its main rivals at Bose, we would say the PLAY:5 is just slightly better.
 Both its bass power and overall clarity are a bit superior to those of the Bose, though it takes some discerning, side-by-side listening to really notice those gaps.
 Overall, we wouldn't suggest you get the PLAY:5 instead of the Bose based on sound quality alone, but if you want to build a multi-speaker system the PLAY:5 is the clear choice.

 The new design of the PLAY:5 allows you to stand the speaker up on its end.
 There is even a sensor inside that recognizes this orientation and adjusts the sound output accordingly.
 Not only does this provide more mounting options for the speaker, it also offers the ability to pair 2 of these speakers together and listen to songs in stereo.
 While buying 2 of these speakers is a pricey proposition, we can attest that the resulting listening experience is superb.

 Thanks to Sonos well-designed app and a fairly seamless user experience, the PLAY:5 earned one of the highest scores in our user friendliness metric.